vslokenb/DarkQuest/introduction.md

 DarkQuest is a proton fixed-target experiment especially sensitive to visible dark sector signatures in MeV-GeV mass range.
 It proposes a few low-cost upgrades to existing detectors from the SeaQuest/SpinQuest (E-1039) Fermilab fixed target beam-dump experiment.

-# Theory and Experimental moitvation
+# Theory and Experimental motivation

 ## Dark sector signatures